kameshwarchurendra/Student_Marks_Predication_Model_in_Python/README.md

-# Student marks prediction In python And machine Learning #
+# Student marks prediction In Python And Machine Learning #